PaulGoldschmidt/3LetterDomains/readme.md

 The script will now execute according to the schedule you defined in the cronjob.
 Note that if you want to disable console output, include the `--quiet` flag at the end of the command.

+### Example Script

 There is also a [bash example script](p3dc-crontab.sh.example) given that you can run via the crontab instead of the script directly, if you have trouble with the environment variable (crontab has a different environment variable than your local user) not pointing to the correct directory.

+## Prebuild executable

+You can find an prebuild executable in the GitHub-Actions-Tab of this Repository.
+There will be an executable to download at the "artifacts"-section of the corresponding Workflow.
+Use this is at your own risk, I would strongly recommend to use the program directly in python, the installation for that should be straight-foreward.